teamplify/teamplify-runner/README.md

 [aws s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) to
 upload the backups to AWS S3.

-When the maintenance script is ready, make it executable with `chmod +x teamplify-maintenance.sh` and set it as a cron job to run daily.
+2. When the maintenance script is ready, make it executable with `chmod +x teamplify-maintenance.sh`.

+3. Set the script to run as a daily cron job.
 Open the crontab schedule:

 ``` shell
 $ crontab -e